gnh1201/reasonableframework/SECURITY.md

 Generally, the default security is sufficient to you in our framework. so, you have to use it after did understand what is this.

 ### Minimum tier
-- 16 USD/monthly (Technical support)
+- 25 USD/monthly (Email question and answer)

 ### Link
 https://www.patreon.com/posts/advanced-security-27376670